 Peter Bodo has been covering tennis for about 30 years, and for this I commend him…but as far as this post is concerned, that’s about the last good thing I have to say about him.
+I was absolutely gobsmacked by the following post at ESPN.com and here on Tennis World in which Bodo places the entire blame for Argentina’s loss in the Davis Cup final to Spain, on the shoulders of one person.

-in which Bodo places the entire blame for Argentina’s loss in the Davis Cup final to Spain, on the shoulders of one person.
-That one person isn’t Juan Martin del Potro who came into the tie with little energy, no plan B, and went out with barely a hint of struggle.
-It isn’t Chucho Acasuso, who again was unable to come up with the goods to win in a must win situation for his country.
-It wasn’t any one of a number of professionals from Argentina (Canas, Chela, Monaco, Calleri, etc.) that have been so weak as individuals that none of them was preferred to a half injured or half-hearted second option.
-And it wasn’t Alberto Mancini, who did little more than hand out towels and nervy energy for 3 days…the person he chose to condemn was David Nalbandian.
+That one person isn't Juan Martin del Potro who came into the tie with no energy, no plan B, and went out with barely a hint of struggle.
+It isn’t Chucho Acasuso, who again was unable to come up with the goods to win a "must win" match.
+It wasn’t any one of a number of Argentine professionals (Canas, Chela, Monaco, Calleri, etc.) that have been so weak as individuals that none of them was preferred to a half-injured or half-hearted options.
+And it wasn't Alberto Mancini, who did little more than hand out towels and nervy energy for 3 days.
+No the person he chose to condemn was David Nalbandian.

 What?